pollinations/Gnawave/index.md

 ## **Institutional Engagement and Support** 🏛️

 We encourage institutions at the crossroads of **culture**, **technology**, and **education** to support the **Gnawave Project**.
 Your participation can significantly enhance the impact of this initiative, ensuring the preservation of Gnawa music and furthering AI research.
 For partnership opportunities and support, please contact us.

+### Potential Institutions for Support (Not Yet Contacted)
+- **The Hague Gnawa Festival** - An event that celebrates Gnawa music and culture, featuring international talents.
+[Learn more](https://www.thehagueonline.com/event/gnawa-festival-2022)
+- **Goethe Institut** - A global cultural institute that promotes international cultural cooperation.
+- **Hybrid Space Lab** - An interdisciplinary lab exploring the intersections of culture, technology, and space.